Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Introduction

-Conventionally, the communication system design is disjoint from the distributed decision making design \cite{ZhangCoordinating,fischer2004hierarchical,kasai2008learning,wu2011online,FoersterLearning,sukhbaatar2016learning}.
-The current work can also be interpreted as a demonstration of the potential of the joint design of the source coding (compression) and control policies.
-Herein, we introduce a scheme that can incorporate the features of the control task in the communication design problem, while it guarantees the performance of its solution to bear a close resemblance to that of the jointly optimal policies.
+Conventionally, the communication system design is disjoint from the distributed decision-making design \cite{ZhangCoordinating,fischer2004hierarchical,kasai2008learning,wu2011online,FoersterLearning,sukhbaatar2016learning}.
+The current work can also be interpreted as a demonstration of the potential of the joint design of the data compression/quantization and control policies.
+Determining the existence of a quantizer operating at a certain bit-budget to achieve a given figure of expected return is known to be an "intriguing open problem" \cite{kostina2019rate} - even for single agent scenarios.
+Here we set a non-closed form upper bound on the expected-return performance of the multi-agent system given a quantization data rate/ the finite size of the discrete alphabet of the quantizer.
+We show how this joint quantization and control design problem is connected to minimizing an absolute error distortion measure via Theorem 1.
+A similar interpretation of the TODC problem can also be seen in \cite{stavrou2022rate}.
+While relevant, their setup is different from our work as they consider two distortion criteria for the rate-distortion problem.

-The risk minimization problem which was earlier introduced is neither a classic MDP problem as we have the issue of partial observability, and nor is a partially observable MDP (POMDP) \cite{monahan1982state} as the action vector is not jointly selected at a single entity.
-The problem of interest is not even a decentralized POMDP (Dec-POMDP) \cite{bernstein2002complexity} since agents have access to proper means for communications and they also have to optimize their communication strategy given channel limitations.